 The data represented on logs and DRRZD maps is for general information only.
 Users are responsible for verifying the data before making decisions based on these maps and reference wells.

-To connect with Alberta Energy’s Professional and Program Services:
+Connect with Alberta Energy’s Professional and Program Services:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)